Admitted Global EMPA Students

 When should I plan to arrive in New York?

-NYU Wagner encourages students to arrive in New York by August 1.
+NYU Wagner encourages students to arrive in New York by the first week of August.

 How can I speak with a current executive student about his or her experiences?